metrorailings/OwlBlog/content/posts/week-13-supercontest-picks-1.md

 ***

 **Cleveland covers if**
-Kevin Stefanski can throw enough wrinkles into the offense to fool a Tennessee defense that may be slacking after a big win against Indianapolis last week.
+Kevin Stefanski can throw enough wrinkles into the offense to fool this Tennessee defense

+the Titans are caught slacking after a big win against Indianapolis last week.

 **Tennessee covers if**
 the Titans can carry over that same energy that propelled them to a statement win over the Colts last week.